mwaylabs/Reboard-Proxy/README.md

 mCAP Light supports HTTPS.
 To enable SSL/TLS supprt, you need to generate a PEM certificate and put it into cert/server.pem.
 If the certificate is valid, HTTPS will be enabled autmatically.
 The port can be changed with the sslport option in the server config.

+You can generate a self signed SSL certificate with the openssl commandline utility:

+    openssl req -new -x509 -keyout cert/server.pem -out cert/server.pem -days 365 -nodes

+After answering the questions, a newly generated certificate should be located in your cert directory.

 LICENSE
 -------